CM0isA/TypescriptCinema/README.md

 # Assignment

 Imagine you are the owner of a movie theater.
 You have a range of movies playing today, each at a specific time.
 For simplicity, we’ll assume there is only one movie hall, with a limited number of numbered seats, each movie is played just once, and only today.
 Your customers can see the movies playing today, the scheduled time, available seats for a specific movie and make a reservation.

 Once a reservation is made, the reserved seats become unavailable for that movie.
 If a reservation is cancelled, the seats become available again.
 You need to model the business using TypeScript and ES6.
-After creating the model, you should also create a 'sources' file which will contain all the test data.
+After creating the model, you should also create 'source.json' files which will contain the test data.
 You then need to interact with data from services which answer the following criteria:

 1. There has to be a way to see which movies are playing today, and the time they’re playing at (ex.
 A service that can return this information).
 2. There also has to be a way to see available seats for a specific movie, by specifying the movie id.